 Types of Variances

-There are two primary types of variances: favorable variances and unfavorable variances.
-A favorable variance occurs when actual costs are lower than standard costs, while an unfavorable variance occurs when actual costs exceed standard costs.
+There are two primary types of variances: favourable variances and unfavourable variances.
+A favourable variance occurs when actual costs are lower than standard costs, while an unfavourable variance occurs when actual costs exceed standard costs.

 Identifying the Root Causes of Cost Variations